-Makalu Advanced base camp is located on a rocky moraine with amazing views of the Himalaya.we Provides a personal tent which becomes your private retreat, a dining tent that is the common area, a shower tent and toilet tent.
+Makalu Advance Base Camp is located on a rocky moraine with amazing views of the Himalaya. we Provides a personal tent which becomes your private retreat, a dining tent that is the common area, a shower tent and toilet tent.
 Expedition members spend most of their time at base camp, so obviously on any long expedition, base camp becomes a home away from home.
 When you arrive at base camp it will already be fully established and Waiting for you there will be your base camp staff and high altitude climbing Sherpa.
 Prior to your climbing period you will have a Puja ceremony at the base camp for good luck.
 It represents safe climbing passage for everyone involved in the expedition.

 Training and Climbing Approach

-Once you have reviewed basic and advanced training by your climbing Sherpa guide, you will be ready for your attempt to climb to camp I which is at a height of 6100m–6400m).
-Once on the glacier you will encounter mixed terrain including a few crevasses, moraine and 200m of blue ice.
-Camp I is divided into two sections, lower camp I and upper camp I, the distance between the two is few hundreds.
+Makalu Camp One (6100 m), Once you have reviewed basic and advanced training by your climbing Sherpa guide, you will be ready for your attempt to climb to camp one which is at a height of 6100 m–6400 m).
+Once on the glacier you will encounter mixed terrain including a few crevasses, moraine and 200 m of blue ice.
+Camp one is divided into two sections, lower camp one and upper camp one, the distance between the two is few hundreds.

-The climbing from camp I to camp two is considered the moderate technical section with ice and snow on Mt.
+Makalu Camp Two (6600 m), The climbing from camp one to camp two is considered the moderate technical section with ice and snow on Mt.
 Makalu. climbing over snow and ice sections.
 There are small sections of ice.
 These sections can be crossed with the support of fixed ropes.
-Camp 2 is situated above the snowy terrace.
+Camp two is situated above the snowy terrace.

-The distance from camp II to camp III is the longest section of the route, it extends 600m.
+Makalu Camp Three ( 7200 m), The distance from camp two to camp three is the longest section of the route, it extends 600 m.
 It does not require any ladder crossings.
 The main ropes are fixed by a climbing Sherpa team.
 This is the camp that 30% of climbers plan to do their summit push from.
-This section takes about 4 hours for normal climbers and 5 hours.
+This section takes about four hours for normal climbers and Five hours.

-Climbing from camp III to camp IV the distance is short but now you are nearing the death zone.
+Makalu Camp Four (7600 m), Climbing from camp III to camp IV the distance is short but now you are nearing the death zone.
 The oxygen levels are very low at this altitude so During the saying of IV we use supplement oxygen.
-In this section you have to climb for 3 hours on steep snow and little dangerous in the autumn season because the snow slope is covering a layer of ice which makes the section avalanche prone.
+In this section you have to climb for three hours on steep snow and little dangerous in the autumn season because the snow slope is covering a layer of ice which makes the section avalanche prone.
 Camp will be set up above right above Makalu la.

 BEST SESSION TO VISIT NEPAL